industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

   ![installation4](graphics/installation4.PNG)
   ![installation5](graphics/installation5.PNG)

+Login on the IED where you installed the apps and then:
 9. Click on the app icon to start WinCC Unified Online Engineering.
 10. Click on the app icon to start WinCC Unified Runtime.